 - Cherry tomatoes.
 They will add flavor and color to your zucchini noodles with pesto.

 - Pesto.
-You can either use my vegan parsley pesto or my AIP basil pesto.
+You can either use my almond parsley pesto or my Basil pesto without pine nuts.

 - Optional (only if you are not paleo nor vegan and if you can tolerate it): a few cubes of goat cheese for an extra flavor boost.